sundar7D0/cuda-bouncing-balls/README.md

 ![ball_bounce_game](./images/Ball_Bounce.png)

 After reading, implementing few other techniques for accelerating this game-construct, "**atomically updated list for ball-states in each tile**" approach seemed to be the **effective/optimal** approach.
+This project was done under the guidance of [Prof. Rupesh Nasre](http://www.cse.iitm.ac.in/~rupesh/) for [GPU programming course](http://www.cse.iitm.ac.in/~rupesh/teaching/gpu/jan20/) at [IIT Madras](https://www.iitm.ac.in/).

 ## Dependencies
 1. [Installing CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)